 Trump Media plunges amid plan to issue more shares.
-It's lost $7.2 billion of value since its peak.
+It's lost $7 billion in value since its peak.

 After a short-lived honeymoon, former President Donald Trump's media company is experiencing a rough reception on Wall Street.
 Trump Media & Technology Group — which trades under the ticker DJT, his initials — tumbled 18% in Monday afternoon trading, a drop that follows last week's 21% plunge.